 There is no significant difference between financial performance in terms of NPL values before and after the acquisition.
 With the occurrence of the takeover of share ownership by bank, it turns out that it has not been able to make a difference to loans categorized as bad, substandard and doubtful and even tends to increase after being acquired.
-The increasing level of problem loans shows that banks have not been able to make better selections to their customers, so that the expected profit from credit disbursement decreases [5][7][13][14].
+The increasing level of problem loans shows that banks have not been able to make better selections to their customers, so 10 at the expected profit from credit disbursement decreases [5][7][13][14].
 However, the results of this study are not consistent with the results of research which show that there are significant differences in the value of NPL between before and after an event (in different periods) [15][16].

 There is no significant difference in financial performance in terms of LDR values before and after the acquisition.
-By looking at the amount of credit granted compared to third party funds, there was a decrease from before the acquisition was made.
-This means that an increase in the amount of third party funds is not followed by an increase in the amount credit given to the public, this will cause the opportunity for banks to obtain profits from the credit channeled decreased [5][17][18].
-However, the results of this study are not consistent with the results of research which shows that there is significant difference in the value of LDR between before and after the occurrence of an event (in different periods) [19][20].
+By looking at the amount of credit granted compared to third party funds, there was 22 crease from before the acquisition was made.
+This means that an increase in the amount of third party funds is not followed by an increase in the amount credit given to the public, this will cause the opport of banks to obtain profits from the credit channeled decreased [5][17][18].
+However, the significant difference in the value of LDR between before and after the occurrence of an event (in differe 24 periods) [19][20].

-The problem formulation of this research is whether there are differences in the financial performance of banks before and after the Covid-19 pandemic ?.
+The problem formulation (16 his research is whether there are differences in the financial performance of banks befor 21 nd after the Covid-19 pandemic ?.
 While the purpose of this study is to determine the financial performance of banks before and after the Covid-19 pandemic.
 Based on empirical evidence and the inconsistency of research results regarding the comparative financial performance of banks before and after the occurrence of an event (in a different period), then a study of " Comparative Analysis of The Biggest Banking Performance In Indonesia ".